Microlensing of non-singular black holes at finite size: a ray tracing approach: Ray tracing for static, spherically symmetric and asymptotically flat metrics

 resulting in the following constants of motion:

 An additional constant of motion is of course

 It is hence clear that this system is integrable, but for numerical evaluation not all equivalent formulations are equally efficient.
 Since we are only interested in the spatial aspects of the problem, we use the affine freedom of null geodesics and rescale their affine parameter such that $E=1$ and subsequently eliminate the equation of motion for $t(\lambda)$.
-Working with \textsc{Mathematica}, we find that the utilization of $L_1$ to render the equation of motion for $\varphi(t)$ first order leads to significant speedup, whereas implementing $L_2$ and $L_3$ (to obtain first-order equations for $r(\lambda)$ and $\theta(\lambda)$) actually slows the code down, most likely due to the non-linear nature of the radial equation as well as the more involved appearance of trigonometric functions in the polar equation.
-Moreover, the possible existence of multiple turning points in $r$ make it inconvenient to rephrase the radial differential equation in terms of an effective potential.
+It is possible to work with first-order differential equations via effective potentials, as done in the pioneering work by Luminet \cite{Luminet:1979nyg} for the imaging of accretion disks and that of Rauch and Blandford \cite{Rauch:1994} in the context of gravitational lensing of Kerr black holes.
+Working with \textsc{Mathematica}, we find that the utilization of $L_1$ to render the equation of motion for $\varphi(\lambda)$ first order leads to significant speedup, whereas implementing $L_2$ and $L_3$ (to obtain first-order equations for $r(\lambda)$ and $\theta(\lambda)$) actually slows the code down, most likely due to the non-linear nature of the radial equation as well as the more involved appearance of trigonometric functions in the polar equation.
+Moreover, the possible existence of multiple turning points in $r$ make it inconvenient to rephrase the radial differential equation in terms of an effective potential without previously identifying the location of turning points, which would have to be performed in a distinct way for each metric considered in this work.
+For this reason we opt to utilize the second-order approach in the radial and polar sector.

 Last, given a local radiation density $n = n(r,\theta,\varphi)$, we define a simple radiative transport equation for the intensity $I(\lambda)$, and we hence arrive at the following set of first-order differential equations for $r(\lambda)$ and first-order differential equations for $\theta(\lambda)$, $\varphi(\lambda)$ and $I(\lambda)$: